DouglasTanno/tag-annotation/README.md

 - Prediction Evaluation (Precision, Recall, Accuracy and F-Score);
 - Combination (Early and Late Fusion).

-The text files, countaining the input file paths (songs or images) of the used datasets must be randomly split into train (70%) and test (30%), resulting in the train.txt and test.txt files, respectively.
+The text files, containing the input file paths (songs or images) of the used datasets must be randomly split into train (70%) and test (30%), resulting in the train.txt and test.txt files, respectively.

-It is assumed that the train.txt is a training list file, countaining the file path and the respective tags for each training file, and the test.txt is a testing list file, countaining only the path for each testing file.
+It is assumed that the train.txt is a training list file, containing the file path and the respective tags for each training file, and the test.txt is a testing list file, with only the path for each testing file.
-Additionally, a tags.txt is also needed, countaining a list of all the possible tags used in the training file.
+Additionally, a tags.txt is also needed, containing a list of all the possible tags used in the training file.
 The tags must be comma-delimited and should not be duplicated.
 A file with the test.txt content plus the respective file tags is also needed for the results evaluation (e.g., test-tags.txt).
 It is important that all the files paths in the lists are correct for the feature extraction.

+The text files need to have tab-separated values.
+Simple layout examples can be found in the "Examples" directory.

 1. Feature Extraction: